-Ting Wu is a Professor of Genetics at Harvard Medical School, Director of the Consortium for Space Genetics, and Director of the Personal Genetics Education Project (pgEd).
-She is the recipient of an NIH Director’s 2012 Pioneer Award for her laboratory’s work on genome organization, homolog pairing, and inheritance, and an NIH Director’s 2016 Transformative Research Award for work on sequence ultraconservation as a strategy for maintaining genome integrity.
-She is also a co-investigator on a Center of Excellence Award.
-As part of these efforts, her group has developed a variety of technologies, ranging from strategies that facilitate genome engineering to those that enable high-throughput screening of entire genomes using fluorescent in situ hybridization (Hi-FISH).
-She and her co-workers also invented the Oligopaints method for in situ visualization of DNA and RNA, including distinguishing maternal from paternal homologs using homolog-specific Oligopaints (HOPs).
-Most recently, her group has enabled in situ single-molecule super-resolution imaging of the genome via OligoSTORM and OligoDNA-PAINT, which reflect the combination of Oligopaints with the STORM (in collaboration with Xiaowei Zhuang) and DNA-PAINT (in collaboration with Ralf Jungmann and Peng Yin) technologies, respectively.
+Ting Wu is also a Professor of Genetics at Harvard Medical School, Director of the Consortium for Space Genetics, and Director of the Personal Genetics Education Project (pgEd).
+She is the recipient of an NIH Director’s 2012 Pioneer Award for her laboratory’s work on genome organization and an NIH Director’s 2016 Transformative Research Award for work on sequence ultraconservation as a strategy for maintaining genome integrity.